 - Have you identified media partners who will work with you to publicize the event?
 Have you sought out donated advertising space?

-* Most non-profit organizations are understaffed and pushed to the limit of their capacity just in fulfilling their mission.
-Please understand that your beneficiary may not have the staff time or resources to support your event and try to avoid making demands on the organization.
+Most non-profit organizations are understaffed and pushed to the limit of their capacity just in fulfilling their mission.
+Please understand that your charity benefit beneficiary may not have the staff time or resources to support your event and try to avoid making demands on the organization.
 At the same time, be sure to let the organization know about your event and to obtain brochures and other materials to inform your audience about the substance of the beneficiary’s good work.